 How will Collegedunia's NCERT Solutions for Class 12 Maths Exercise 3.1 help you?

-Exercise 3.1 is graded "easy" yet drops marks at three slip points every year: wrong order notation, dropped modulus, and incomplete equality.
-Our solutions force you to state the order first, draw an empty bracket, label every aij slot, then substitute.
+Exercise 3.1 drops marks at three slip points: wrong order notation, dropped modulus, and incomplete equality.
+Our solutions state the order first, draw an empty bracket, label every aij slot, then substitute.
+For Q8 to Q10 we confirm the same order before equating entries, the line that earns the first mark.

 Sub-Topics Covered in NCERT Class 12 Maths Chapter 3 Exercise 3.1

-Ex 3.1 covers five concept groups inside Sections 3.2 (order) and 3.3 (types & equality) of the 2026-27 print.
-All other matrix concepts (addition, multiplication, transpose, inverse) are deferred to later exercises.
+Ex 3.1 covers five concept groups inside Sections 3.2 and 3.3 of the 2026-27 print.
+Other matrix concepts move to later exercises.

 Sub-TopicNCERT SectionQsMarks